 We welcome proposals for individual papers of 20 minutes, and proposals for thematically coherent panels of three papers.
 Panel proposals must include abstracts for all three papers in addition to a short description of the panel theme.
 We also encourage submissions that propose alternative formats for research dissemination and collective knowledge production.
 The conference will have a hybrid format to accommodate both physical and remote presentations.
 Please consider both modes of presentation when planning your proposal.

 If you submitted a proposal last year for “Memory full?
 2020 DHS Annual Conference” and are interested in resubmitting it, please upload your proposal again in order to be considered.

-The deadline for submitting abstracts is 2 February 2021.
+The extended deadline for submitting abstracts is 1 March 2021.
 Proposals should be submitted through this web form and include:

 - abstract of up to 300 words